gaspa/pygame-tetris/README.md

 # Tetris

-just a simple project to learn pygame mechanics.
+Just a simple project to learn pygame mechanics.

-## install
+## Install

 1. clone this repository
 2. do the following: